Buick Electra: First generation (1959–1960)

-The 1960 Electra and Electra 225 received a minor facelift with a concave grille and horizontal headlights centered by Buick's then-new "Trishield" logo, which is still in use today.
-Reintroduced to Electras and other Buicks for 1960 were the chrome VentiPorts first introduced in 1949 and last seen in 1957.
-Electra and Electra 225 models featured four VentiPorts on each front fender while lesser LeSabre and Invicta models had three VentiPorts.
-Electras featured wider rocker panel bright moldings and the Electra script on the front fenders ahead of the wheelhouse.
+The 1960 Electra and Electra 225 received a minor facelift with a concave grille and horizontal headlights centered by Buick's "Trishield" logo, which is still in use today.
+Reintroduced to Electras and other Buicks for 1960 were the chrome VentiPorts, first introduced in 1949 and last seen in 1957.
+Electra and Electra 225 models featured four VentiPorts on each front fender, while lesser LeSabre and Invicta models had three VentiPorts.
+Electras featured wider rocker panel bright moldings and the "Electra" script on the front fenders ahead of the wheelhouse.
 Electra 225s featured a badge that was circled on the deck lid.
-The Electra 225 name was found on the front fenders in place of the Electra name.
+The "Electra 225" name was found on the front fenders in place of the Electra name.

-Inside, a revised instrument panel featured "Mirromatic", where the speedometer, odometer and any warning light indicators are reflected from an adjustable tilt mirror inside the dashboard for comfortable viewing that would reduce unwanted glare and reflection.
-A new two-spoke steering wheel with horn bars was introduced, replacing the time honored horn ring then still common to most automobiles.
+Inside, a revised instrument panel featured "Mirromatic", where the speedometer, odometer, and any warning light indicators are reflected from an adjustable tilt mirror inside the dashboard for comfortable viewing that would reduce unwanted glare and reflection.
+A new two-spoke steering wheel with horn bars was introduced, replacing the time-honored horn ring then still common to most automobiles.
 Brisbane cloth interiors graced closed models while the convertible was trimmed in leather.
 Convertibles also had a two way power seat adjuster and power windows standard.
-The bucket seat option introduced on Electra 225 convertibles in 1959 was now available on Electra coupes and included a center consolette with storage compartment.
+The bucket seat option introduced on Electra 225 convertibles in 1959 was now available on Electra coupes, and included a center consolette with storage compartment.
 Standard Electra features included windshield wipers, trip mileage indicator, cigar lighter, dual sunshades, Step-On parking brake, dual horns, a single-key locking system, Twin-Turbine automatic transmission, Foamtex seat cushions, electric clock, trunk light, license plate frames, glovebox light, power steering and power brakes.
-In addition Electra 225s had back-up lights, a Glare-proof rear view mirror, parking brake signal light, safety buzzer, map light and Super Deluxe wheelcovers as standard equipment.
+In addition, Electra 225s had back-up lights, a glare-proof rear view mirror, parking brake signal light, safety buzzer, map light and Super Deluxe wheelcovers as standard equipment.